-The trails are all great fun, but each trail is unique: easier, harder, scenery, even the surface you're wheelin' on can be different from trail to trail.
+The trails are all great fun and each trail is unique; easier, harder, more senic, etc. Even the surface you're wheelin' on can be different from trail to trail.
 We have a variety of trails avaliable to suite a variety of vehicles and driver skill levels, have a look at the list below.

-The minimum requirements are for the safety & enjoyment of the group.
+The minimum vehicle requirements are for the safety & enjoyment of the group.
 It is assumed that all vehicles are in good serviceable condition and are four wheel drive with a two-speed transfer case (be sure to see our inspection list).
 Note that A-Trac (Traction Control) qualifies as a Front & Rear Locker.

 |Arches National Park Family Run||2||